Propaganda in Fascist Italy: Empire

 Reviving the glories of the Roman Empire in modern Italy was a common theme.
-That called for the control of Mare Nostrum (" Our Sea", as the Mediterranean Sea was called in Rome).
-France, Britain and other powers were denounced as having kept Italy immured.
+That called for the control of Mare Nostrum (" Our Sea", as the Mediterranean Sea was called in ancient Rome).
+France, the United Kingdom, and other powers were denounced as having kept Italy immured.
 Concerted efforts were made to drum up enthusiasm for colonialism in the 1930s.

 Besides its symbolic aspects, the fasces had been carried by the lictors of ancient Rome as a representation of authority.
-April 21, the anniversary of the founding of Rome, was proclaimed a fascist holiday that was intended to replace the socialist Labour Day as a celebration of the Roman virtues of "work" and "discipline".
+April 21, the anniversary of the founding of Rome, was proclaimed a Fascist holiday that was intended to replace the socialist Labour Day as a celebration of the Roman virtues of "work" and "discipline".
 Rome's role in establishing Christianity as a universal religion was also exalted.

 Architecture was used to supplement the Roman revival by juxtaposing modern monuments with ancient buildings, such as the creation of the Via dell'Impero.
 In the city of Rome, archaeological and propagandist projects involving the clearing, isolation (often by deliberately destroying surrounding medieval buildings) and restoration of key monuments such as the Ara Pacis and the Mausoleum of Augustus received strong support from the fascist regime.
 A major propaganda event was the opening of the "Augustan Exhibition of Romanitas" on 23 September 1937 to celebrate the 2000th anniversary of the birth of Augustus.
 There, the symbolic connection between Caesarean leadership of Augustus and Mussolini's dictatorship was stressed.
 At the exhibition entrance was inscribed a quote from Mussolini: "Italians, you must ensure that the glories of the past are surpassed by the triumphs of the future".
 Rome thus constituted a point of reference in Fascism's dream of building an aggressive and forward-looking Italy of the future.
 After the successful military campaign against Ethiopia and the subsequent proclamation of the Italian Empire, regime propaganda depicted Fascism now even overshadowing its Roman past.